Deepseek-APIs/deepseek-mpi/README.md

 - [docs/quickstart.md](docs/quickstart.md) – clean-room builds, dependency installs, running, and testing.
 - [docs/cli.md](docs/cli.md) – full CLI flag reference grouped by category.
 - [docs/configuration.md](docs/configuration.md) – config files, environment variables, and default values.
-- [docs/operations.md](docs/operations.md) – logging, autoscaling runbooks, and wrapper/attachment tips for day‑2 operations.
+- [docs/operations.md](docs/operations.md) – logging, autoscaling runbooks, and REPL/TUI tips for day‑2 operations.
 - [docs/gitbook.md](docs/gitbook.md) – step-by-step instructions for connecting this repo to GitBook, polishing the space, and automating syncs.

 Import the repo into GitBook (Organization → New Space → Import from GitHub) and point it at `main`; GitBook will automatically pick up `SUMMARY.md` for the sidebar.

 ## Requirements
 - GCC or Clang (CentOS 7 ships GCC 4.8+)
 - OpenMPI or MPICH providing `mpicc`
 - libcurl
 - ncurses
 - readline
 - Autotools toolchain (autoconf, automake, libtool)
 - Doxygen (optional but recommended for docs)
-- Optional: `libmagic`, `libxml2`, and `libarchive` for richer attachment parsing inside the wrapper (CentOS 7 packages: `file-devel`, `libxml2-devel`, `libarchive-devel`).
-Without them, files still upload via base64.
+- Optional: `libmagic`, `libxml2`, and `libarchive`. `configure` probes for them (leftover from the legacy wrapper) but the current build works fine if they are missing.

 Install dependencies on CentOS 7 (adjust for your MPI flavor):